paldhous/ucb/2019/dataviz/md/class7.md

   head(5) %>%
   select(county)

-# proportion incomplete, top 5 counties by enrollment, by year
+# percentage incomplete, top 5 counties by enrollment, by year
 immun_top5_year <- semi_join(immun_counties_year, top5)
 ```
 Notice the use of `semi_join` to filter the data for just the five counties with the largest kindergarten enrollment.